 \section{Conclusion}

-This paper presents the first approach for computing counterfactual explanations for contextual stochastic problems with endogenous uncertainty and binary decision variables.
-We proposed to use a Wasserstein regularization and a model-free variant to compute a lower bound.
+This paper introduces an approach for computing counterfactual explanations for contextual stochastic problems with endogenous uncertainty and binary decision variables.
+We propose the use of a Wasserstein regularization term and a model-free variant to compute a lower bound.

-We applied our methodology to a choice-based CFLP under the MNL model, demonstrating that obtaining counterfactual explanations can be formulated as a mixed integer bilinear program.
-Incorporating the Wasserstein regularization term into the objective function results in a drastic decrease in computing time, compared to an objective without regularization.
+We apply our methodology to a choice-based CFLP under the MNL model, demonstrating that obtaining counterfactual explanations can be formulated as a mixed integer bilinear program.
+Including a moderate Wasserstein regularization term in the objective function reduces the computing time compared to an objective without regularization.
 Moreover, the resulting counterfactuals are sparser and lead to more gradual changes in the choice probabilities.

 We further demonstrate the practical applicability of the framework through a real-world case study on electric vehicle charging station planning in Montreal, where the explanations provide actionable capacity recommendations for network operators and environmental insights for urban planners.

 We conclude this paper by discussing the limitations of this work that warrant future research.
 First, like \citet{viviercf}, the current formulation requires the contextual covariates to be continuous.
 Extending the methodology to handle categorical covariates remains an open challenge, as additional constraints and a reformulation would be needed to explicitly encode their categorical structure.

 Second, the solution is generally not unique, which can lead to potential disagreements among stakeholders and the possibility of manipulating explanations \citep{brughmans2024disagreement}.
 The existence of multiple valid counterfactual explanations may also raise ethical concerns, for example, by enabling the concealing of sensitive covariates.
 A crucial direction for future research is the incorporation of objective terms that ensure solution uniqueness.

 Third, our application to the choice-based CFLP relies on the MNL model, whose independence of irrelevant alternatives (IIA) property is a well-known restriction. \citet{lamontagne2025makes} also report results for mixed logit models.
 Extensions to more flexible RUM models, such as mixed logit or generalized extreme value \citep{dam2022submodularity}, would relax IIA at the cost of additional algorithmic complexity, and are a natural direction for future work.

 Fourth, our experiments indicate that the benefit of distributional regularization is non-monotone in $\lambda$: moderate values improve sparsity, plausibility, and tractability, whereas strong regularization erodes these gains, inflating both the covariate cost and the computational effort without a commensurate reduction in distributional shift.
 A principled, possibly instance-adaptive criterion for selecting $\lambda$, together with a fuller characterization of this over-regularization regime, is left for future work.

-Other promising avenues for future work include the calculation of weak instead of relative counterfactuals where optimality of the new solution is imposed.
-Also, the extension to other probability distributions and exploring additional applications in contextual problems, such as assortment optimization and pricing.
+Other promising research avenues include the computation of weak instead of relative counterfactuals, where the optimality of the new solution is enforced, extensions to other discrete choice models, as well as applications in contextual problems such as assortment optimization and pricing.